-What is Sales Collateral?
+What Is a Sales Collateral?
+(Definition)

 Sales collateral can take many forms depending upon the need of the prospect and its position in the sales funnel.
 While some prospects are ready to buy while others may be simply scanning options.